Fly fishing: Fish species

 Fly fishing is most renowned as a method for catching trout, grayling and salmon, but it is also used for a wide variety of species including pike, bass, panfish, and carp, as well as marine species, such as redfish, snook, tarpon, bonefish and striped bass.
 Many fly anglers catch unintended species such as chub, bream and rudd while fishing for 'main target' species such as trout.
 A growing population of anglers attempt to catch as many different species as possible with the fly.
 With the advancement of technology and the development of stronger rods and reels, larger predatory saltwater species such as wahoo, tuna, marlin and sharks have become target species on fly.
 Realistically any fish can be targeted and captured on fly as long as the main food source is effectively replicated by the fly itself and suitable gear is used.

 History

 Many credit the first recorded use of an artificial fly to the Roman Claudius Aelianus near the end of the 2nd century.
-He described the practice of Macedonian anglers on the Astraeus River:
+He described the practice of Macedonian anglers on the Astraeus River (a small Macedonian stream, the location of which is now lost):